iiasa/Condor_run_R/README.md

 `Rscript --vanilla Condor_run.R config.R`

-The submit scripts take as command line argument the name of a file with configuration settings.
-See the [documentation on configuring](configuring.md) to learn more.
+To learn how to set up a configuration file, see the [documentation on configuring](configuring.md).

 After a run completes, the analysis script `Condor_run_stats.R` can be used to obtain plots and statistics on run and cluster performance.
 This script can be run from [RStudio](https://rstudio.com/) or the command line via `Rscript`.
 The command line arguments specify which runs to analyse and can either be submit configuration `.R` files or paths to directories containing run log files and other artefacts.